utherp/postfix-calculator/README.md

 How do I install it?

-Checkout this repository out and require_once("lib/Math/RPN.php").
+Check this repository out and require_once("lib/Math/RPN.php").
 This will automatically include all other necessary files.